mileweb/docs-content-cdn/docs/portal/certificates/deploying-certificates.md

 # Deploying and Undeploying Certificates

-After you created or updated a certificate, you need to deploy it to the staging or production environments before it can be used by any properties.
+After you create or update a certificate, you need to deploy it to the staging or production environment before it can be used by any properties.
 If a certificate is no longer used by any property in those environments, you should undeploy it.
-In particular, you want to delete a certificate from the CDN360 platform, you have to undeploy it first.
+Undeploying a certificate is also a prerequisite if you want to delete a certificate from the CDN360 platform.

-**Note**: To deploy or undeploy a certificate to staging or production environments, you must be the owner of the certificate.
+**Note**: To deploy a certificate to, or undeploy a certificate from, the staging or production environment, you must be the owner of the certificate.

 ## Deploying a Certificate